Due Diligence & Regulatory Compliance

 - Product development and benchmarking – extensive market and provider research can help to place products, services and delivery in context

-We have also worked with a number of Master Trusts to shape their offerings and improve governance – initially this was by working with them on the DC Principles.
-Now we are working with them to help them demonstrate the higher level of governance and compliance expected by TPR.
+We’ve also worked with a number of Master Trusts to shape their offerings and improve governance – initially this was by working with them on the DC Principles.
+Now we’re working with them to help them demonstrate the higher level of governance and compliance expected by TPR.
 We also support IGCs through operational governance and delivery assessments.

 Case Study – Client Retail